FilipVojtech/playlist-dj/README.md

 # Folder structure

-Root directory contains the two parts of the service
+Root directory contains various parts of the service

 - `PlaylistDJ.API` is a backend code
 - `PlaylistDJ.Frontend` contains the frontend code
+- `PlaylistDJ.Types` for type definitions used in multiple places

 # Creating pull requests